 The culmination of the Hack the House event takes place during the Beakerhead festival in the fall.
 Here, the teams’ machines take center stage, showcased to a captivated audience of attendees.
 To add an element of excitement and challenge, the teams are invited to navigate an obstacle course specifically designed by experts in front of the enthusiastic crowd.
 This live demonstration not only showcases the creative and technical abilities of the teams but also adds an element of friendly competition and thrill to the event.

-Hack the House is made possible with a generous donation from The Engineers and Geoscientists of Alberta.
+Hack the House is made possible due to generous donations from The Engineers and Geoscientists of Alberta, and Imperial Oil.
 Their support aims to inspire and encourage future engineering students, while also fostering a sense of pride and community within Alberta’s engineering landscape.